Combat is handled in Anesidora using three different methods: Abstract, Cinematic, and Tactical.

 Overwatch and Attack of Opportunity are both Skill Abilities

-If the attacker rolls any successes, they have scored a hit.
-The attack deals as much damage as the total number of successes, plus any bonus damage from other symbols based on their weapon.
+If the attacker rolls more successes than the enemy's defense, they have scored a hit.
+The attack deals as much damage as the number of successes exceed the enemy's defense, plus any bonus damage from other symbols based on their weapon.
 They may spread the damage however they see fit against enemies in the Melee.

 Only Characters armed with melee weapons count towards outnumber.
 If all the Characters on one side of a Melee are unarmed or only armed with ranged weapons, they count as a single combatant for the purposes of outnumber.